 If the property survey uncovers any problems, you have a few options to consider:

 You’ll also need to get an Energy Performance Certificate on your property before it’s marketed for sale, but the estate agent will organise this for you.
-Costs start at around £60.
+The costs start at around £60.

 If building work has ever been carried out on your home by previous owners, check that the appropriate permission has been gained, as potential buyers will not want to inherit any problems.